juxor/afaq/markdown/secJ5.md

 when we highlight the historical examples of self-managed communal welfare and self-help organisations.

 ## J.5.16 Are there any historical examples of collective self-help?

 Yes, in all societies we see working class people joining together to practice mutual aid and solidarity.
 This takes many forms, such as trade and industrial unions, credit unions and friendly societies, co-operatives and so on, but the natural response of working class people to the injustices of capitalism was to practice collective "self-help" in order to improve their lives and protect their friends, communities and fellow workers.

 There are, as Colin Ward stresses, _"in fact several quite separate traditions of social welfare: the product of totally different attitudes to social needs . . .
 One of these traditions is that of a service given grudgingly and punitively by authority, another is the expression of social responsibility, or of mutual aid and self-help.
 One is embodied in **institutions**, the other in **associations**."_ [**Anarchy in Action**, p.
 112] Anarchists, needless to say, favour the latter.
 Unfortunately, this _"great tradition of working class self-help and mutual aid was written off, not just as irrelevant, but as an actual impediment, by the political and professional architects of the welfare state . . .
 The contribution that the recipients had to make to all this theoretical bounty was ignored as a mere embarrassment -- apart, of course, for paying for it . . .
 The socialist ideal was rewritten as a world in which everyone was entitled to everything, but where nobody except the providers had any actual say about anything.
-We have been learning for years, in the anti-welfare backlash, what a vulnerable utopia that was."_ This self-managed working class self-help was the _"welfare road we failed to take."_ [Ward, **Social Policy: an anarchist response**, p.
+We have been learning for years, in the anti- welfare backlash, what a vulnerable utopia that was."_ This self-managed working class self-help was the _"welfare road we failed to take."_ [Ward, **Social Policy: an anarchist response**, p.
 11-2 and p.
 9]

 Anarchists would argue that self-help is the natural side effect of freedom.
 There is no possibility of radical social change unless people are free to decide for themselves what their problems are, where their interests lie and are free to organise for themselves what they want to do about them.
 Self-help